 - Coredumps - Allows one to collect the system state when the device hangs, crashes or asserts unexpectedly.

-- Reboot Reason Tracking - allows one to collect why devices are rebooting in the field (whether it be due to a crash, brown out, crash or a firmware update).
-Summaries and aggregates and then be viewed from the Memfault web application.
+- Reboot Reason Tracking - allows one to collect why devices are rebooting in the field (whether it be due to a crash, brownout or a firmware update).
+Summaries and aggregates can then be viewed from the Memfault web application.

 - Device Metrics - A flexible way to collect system health vitals that are important to your application (whether it be battery life, connectivity statistics, performance measurements or something else!).
 From the Memfault web application, metrics are plotted over time for any device and fleet wide summaries can be viewed via dashboards.

 - Error Tracking with Trace Events - allows one to collect lightweight events (<40 bytes) when error conditions occur.
 These events can be collected while the system is running and can be used to discover how often unexpected errors are occurring (flash write failures, I2C bus timeouts, etc).

 The Memfault data collection system was designed from the ground up with embedded devices in mind.
 Deeper explorations into the designs of the subsystems can be found below: